 The Committee believes it is in the best interests of the Company and its shareholders to base the annual cash incentive directly on achievement of an objective performance metric.
 The Committee generally considers consolidated net income to be the appropriate performance metric for the annual cash incentive for senior management because it believes that items included in net income, such as consolidated income tax expense, discontinued operations, interest expense and other income and expense, reflect upon the appropriateness of management decision-making and therefore provide an effective tool for measuring senior management performance over the course of a fiscal year.
-However, since Mr. Delgatti's responsibilities were primarily related to the Hooker Brands, the Committee believed it was in the best interest of the Company and its shareholders to set Mr. Delgatti's performance metric based on the operating income of his area of responsibility.
+However, since the responsibilities of Messrs.
+Boone, Delgatti, Hoff and Townsend were primarily related to one or multiple components of the Company's operating segments, the Committee believed it was in the best interests of the Company and its shareholders to set performance metrics for each of those named executive officers based on the operating income most closely related to his individual area or areas of responsibility.
+Therefore, annual cash incentives for Messrs.
+Boone and Townsend were based on Home Meridian segment operating income, Mr. Delgatti's annual cash incentive was based on Hooker Legacy Brands' operating income and Mr. Hoff's annual cash incentive is based on Hooker Branded segment's operating income.
+For more information on fiscal 2019 annual cash incentive decisions, see "Annual Cash Incentive" discussion under "Fiscal 2019 Compensation Decisions" on page 18.